-CHEM 332 LAB-ON-A-CHIP: A REVOLUTION IN NATURAL SCIENCES
+CHEM 332 LAB-ON-A-CHIP: A REVOLUTION IN NATURAL SCIENCES 3.0: 3 cr.
+E

 State-of-the-art technology.
 Miniaturization of analytical techniques and instrumentation.
 Theory and applications.
 Downsizing Chemistry by introducing microchips.
 Benefits of miniaturization.
 Types of microchips, basic concepts and novel components used to construct the microchips as well as their applications.
 Micro-fluidics.
 Miniaturized total-analysis systems.
 DNA Micro-Array Technology and its benefits.